 This may all be true, but do the pros outweigh the cons?

 Real Estate: A single Dogue de Bordeaux takes up a good deal of room in your home.
 Do you have the space to comfortably house two full grown Dogues de Bordeaux?
-One crate alone is the size of a small bed!
+One crate alone is almost the size of a small bed!

 Messy & Expensive: Obviously with two giant Dogue de Bordeaux puppies in the house there is never enough cleaning you can do.
 BIG dogs make BIG messes.
 Count the monetary cost.
 Think double the vet bill, food bill, toy bill, supply bill, and the list goes on.